 Figure 1.
 Haemophilus ducreyi and Gram's Stain

-This illustration depicts a Gram's stain of a clinical sample in a person infected with Haemophilus ducreyi; the field shows multiple white blood cells (blue) and chains of gram-negative coccobacillary organisms (red) aligned in parallel arrays—often referred to as a “school of fish”.
+This illustration depicts a Gram stain of a clinical sample in a person infected with Haemophilus ducreyi; the field shows multiple white blood cells (blue) and chains of gram-negative coccobacillary organisms (red) aligned in parallel arrays—often referred to as a “school of fish”.

 Source: Illustration by Jared Travnicek, Cognition Studio